Residency News and Events

 Farewell Reception and Awards Banquet

-Last June, the Neurology Department held their annual Farewell Reception and Awards Banquet at the Top of the Hill in Chapel Hill.
+Last June, the Neurology Department held their annual Farewell Reception and Awards Banquet at the Top of the Hill Restaurant in Chapel Hill.
 The graduating residents and fellows were recognized for their achievements during their programs and were presented with their graduation gifts.
 The department also presented this year’s awards.

 Resident Teaching Award: Kathryn Moore, MD (PGY4)

 Faculty Teaching Award: Nina Browner, MD

-Peter Lars Jacobson Award for Excellence in Patient Care: Kathryn Moore, MD
+Peter Lars Jacobson Award for Excellence in Patient Care: Zuleyma Toledo, MD (PGY2)

 Monthly Happy Hours